Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Introduction

-In contrast to the belief, it was recently proved that there exist quantum states satisfying area laws for all Renyi entanglement entropies but do not have efficient classical representations \cite{GE14}.
-The main idea of the proof is so elegant that we would like to sketch here.
-The authors of Ref. \cite{GE14} consider the question: How large is the space of all states satisfying area laws?
-They explicitly construct a set $S$ such that (i) $S$ is parameterized by an exponential number of independent parameters; (ii) all states in $S$ satisfy area laws.
-Consequently, a generic state in $S$ cannot be approximated using a polynomial number of bits (as the volume of $S$ is too large) and does not have efficient classical representations.
-This counting approach is very powerful: It applies to any classical representation, regardless of whether the classical representation supports efficient computation of local expectation values.
-We conclude that a generic state in $S$ is not only not a tensor network state of polynomial bond dimension, but also not a (nondegenerate) eigenstate of local Hamiltonians \cite{GE14}.
+Despite the belief (in italics above), Ge and Eisert \cite{GE14} recently proved that there exist states that obey area laws for all Renyi entanglement entropies but do not have efficient classical representations.
+The main idea of the proof is so elegant that we sketch it here.
+Consider the question: How large is the set of all states with area laws?
+A subset $S$ can be explicitly constructed such that all states in $S$ obey area laws and that $S$ is parameterized by an exponential number of independent parameters.
+Since the volume of $S$ is too large, a generic state in $S$ cannot be approximately represented in polynomial space.
+This counting approach is powerful: It applies regardless of whether the classical representation supports efficient computation of local expectation values.
+Therefore, a generic state in $S$ is neither a tensor network state with polynomial bond dimension nor a (non-degenerate) eigenstate of a local Hamiltonian \cite{GE14}.